 1 Fuel price averages for this report are determined by simply averaging the individual data points received.
-A comparison of average fuel prices for private and for public stations by region can be found on pages 13-14.
+A national and regional comparison of average fuel prices for private and for public stations can be found on Table 12, pages 13-14.